BrookTsui/BrookTsui.github.io/_pages/interest.md

 There are many unknown and unsolved problems in QFT, like [the Yang–Mills existence and mass gap problem](https://en.wikipedia.org/wiki/Yang%E2%80%93Mills_existence_and_mass_gap), axiomizing the QFT by algebra, hierarchy problem, quantum entanglement nature.

 My interest is on the AQFT as well as the quantum entanglement.

-to say nothing of the long-range entanglement

-The Reeh-Schlieder theorem, we can
+Somehow, [they are correlated](../files/wittenqft.pdf), given the fact revealed by, for example, the Reeh-Schlieder theorem that the entanglement of QFT is intrinsically encoded in operators and the algebra.

-I have read an answer by Xiaogang Wen about the necessity of the 'gauge,' which may also result from the long-range entanglement property of QFT.
+Another possible support is [an answer](https://www.zhihu.com/question/455033981/answer/2638229491) written Xiaogang Wen about the necessity of the 'gauge' that it may result from the long-range entanglement property of QFT.

-To deepen our understanding of QFT.
-We can think
+To deepen our understanding of world, we should hone on our view of QFT.

 # Black Hole Thermodynamics & Gravity/Gauge Duality